+3.1.
 Selection of Analysis Domains

 The wind field retrievals are conducted within circular analysis domains that are sized according to the typical scales of the vortices we seek to detect.
 Using enough analysis domains to cover the entire dual-Doppler domain would, in the absence of a high performance computing cluster, require too much time for the technique to be applied in real-time.
-Therefore, retrievals are performed in regions identified as only possibly containing intense vortices.
+Therefore, retrievals are performed only in regions identified as possibly containing intense vortices.
 The process by which these regions are selected begins by identifying all pairs of azimuthally-adjacent radar gates (in both radar domains) that satisfy the following criteria: (1) the difference in radial velocity between the two radar gates exceeds 15 m s-1; (2) the radial wind speed and reflectivity exceed 15 m s-1 and 20 dBZ (respectively) in at least one radar gate within 3 km of the gate pair centroid; (3) the radial wind speed exceeds 1 m s-1 in at least 75 % of all gates within 3 km of the gate pair centroid; and (4) < 20 % of the velocity data are missing within both 500 m and 1000 m of the gate pair centroid.
-Criteria 2 & 3 are intended to reduce the impact of spurious velocity data without increasing the risk of failing to identify regions containing intense Criterion 3 was found to be vortices. in preliminary necessary tests with observations collected bv the CASA Integrated Project One (IP-1; Brotzge et al. 2007) radar testbed in Oklahoma due to the occasional occurrence of spurious velocity data in regions containing near-zero radial velocities.
-Criterion 4 was partly motivated by analytical experiments in which velocity data gaps produced spurious minima in J (not shown).
+Criteria 2 & 3 are intended to reduce the impact of spurious velocity data without increasing the risk of failing to identify regions containing intense Criterion 3 was found to be vortices. preliminary necessary in tests with observations collected bv the CASA Integrated Project One (IP-1; Brotzge et al. 2007) radar testbed in Oklahoma due to the occasional occurrence of spurious velocity data in regions containing near-zero radial velocities.
+Criterion 4 was partly motivated by analytical experiments in which velocity data gaps produced spurious vortex retrievals (not In the experiments described in shown).
+Section 6, an additional criterion was used: gate-to-gate shear must exceed .05 s-1.